Byomkes Chakrabarti: Life

 district and Raja Birendra Chandra College in Kandi, Murshidabad district of West Bengal.

-Death put an end to his career in 1981.

 Research work

-Chakrabarti's work covers all the aspects of phonetics and phonology, morphology, syntax, semantics and general characteristics of the languages in literature and vocabulary.
+Chakrabarti's work covered all the aspects of phonetics and phonology, morphology, syntax, semantics and general characteristics of the languages in literature and vocabulary.
 Santali, belonging to the Austroasiatic family and having a tradition traceable from pre-Aryan days retained its distinct identity and co-existed with Bengali, a language belonging to the Indo-Aryan family, in Bengal.
 This affiliation is generally accepted, but there are many cross-questions and puzzles.

 In modern Indian languages like Western Hindi the steps of evolution from Midland Prakrit Sauraseni can be traced clearly.
 In the case of Bengali such steps of evolution are not always clear and distinct.
 One has to look at other influences that moulded Bengali's essential characteristics.
 Chakrabarti investigated the complex process of assimilation of non-Aryan elements, particularly the Santali elements, by Bengali and he showed the overwhelming influence of Bengali on Santali.
 His formulations are based on the detailed study of reciprocal influences on all aspects of both the languages and try to bring out the unique features of the languages.